BlakeAvery/Bois/README.md

 LICENSE file for the full text of the license.
 I may decide to change the license later.
 The latest version of the program is always on Github, along with the latest license.
-If you're unsure of the license the program is under, check the[BlakeAvery/Bois](https://github.com/BlakeAvery/Bois)repo.
+If you're unsure of the license the program is under, check the [BlakeAvery/Bois](https://github.com/BlakeAvery/Bois) repo.